nongiach/arm_now/README.md

 # arm_now
-arm_now is an easy way to instantly start a virtual machine, a lot of CPU architectures are supported.
+arm_now is an easy way to instantly setup and start a virtual machine, a lot of CPU architectures are supported.

 I mainly use this for security purpose (reverse/exploit).